unacms/jot-client-una/README.md

 **Jot Messenger** requires the **[Jot Server](https://github.com/unaio/jot-server)**. **Jot Messenger** also supports push notifications via OneSignal platform, but you don't need to create separate account on OneSignal if you already have created one for UNA, in this case you just need to enable optio in Studio -> Messenger -> Settings -> Enable OneSignal Push Notifications (If global site's push notification options are set, they will be used for messenger)

-How to install messenger to your UNA-powered site (skip steps for OneSignal if you use UNA OneSignal account):
+How to install messenger to your UNA-powered site (skip steps 2-4 if you have UNA OneSignal account):
 1) You should go to ```UNA Studio -> Apps```, download **Messenger** app, install and activate it.
 2) If you like to enable **Push notification**, you should create account on http://onesignal.com/ and then setup ```Web Push``` notifications.